TETRA Waiver Clarification Order

 Commission pending the outcome of this rulemaking proceeding.
 In the Notice of Proposed Rule Making

-(Waiver Order) in this proceeding,1 the Commission proposed to amend its rules to permit the
+and Order (Waiver Order) in this proceeding,1 the Commission proposed to amend its rules to permit the

 certification and use of Terrestrial Trunked Radio (TETRA) equipment under Part 90 of the Rules.
 The